 If you are a woman and suspect yourself to be in a rebound with a man, you should be able to spot the signs soon.
 And before you get your heart broken, break off the relationship.
 Be kind to yourself and your rebound partner: don’t drag your dead relationship like a torn coat behind you.
 Life is short, too short to be spent in pretense.

 A rebound relationship can last from one month to a year depending on how much time you need to reach your realization.
 If you are in complete denial a rebound relationship may last longer than expected.
 It’s hard to specify a rebound relationship timeline.

-When a rebound relationship ends there are less tears and mental agony because you never developed that kind of emotional attachment.
+When a rebound relationship ends there are fewer tears and mental agony because you never developed that kind of emotional attachment.
 Mostly a rebound relationship ends when the physical attraction fizzles out.

 You can but it’s rare.
 People get into a rebound when they are nursing a broken heart so they are still into their ex.
 But sometimes a person in a rebound relationship is so loving, caring and giving that love can happen, followed by long-term commitment and marriage.

 This does happen.
-In a rebound a person might learn to value their ex, realise the good things about them and might want to get back together.
-A rebound can be an eye opener.
+In a rebound, a person might learn to value their ex, realize the good things about them and might want to get back together.
+A rebound can be an eye-opener.

 It feels like love because a person feels appreciated and worth it again.
 After a breakup, a person wants to feel attractive and in a rebound, they feel that.
 Since a rebound happens very quickly after a breakup, a person has no time to process their emotion and they think they have fallen in love again.